SpikeInterface/spikeinterface/doc/modules/sortingcomponents.rst

     This has been presented at `NeurIPS <https://nips.cc/Conferences/2021/ScheduleMultitrack?event=26709>`_ see also `here <https://openreview.net/forum?id=ohfi44BZPC4>`_
     **'monopolar_triangulation'** has some variant with differents optimizers (default is 'minimize_with_log_penality')
-  * **'grid_convolution'** : inspired by the kilosort approach.
+  * **'grid_convolution'** : inspired by the Kilosort approach.
 This consists of a convolution of traces with waveform prototypes with varying local spatial footprint on the probe.